Short-term Rentals

 ST is better than LT rentals

-by cofox, about 2 years ago
+by cofox, over 2 years ago

 Because STRs are reviewed by users, the owners have a much greater incentive to keep the property looking nice, the quests in check, and the neighbors happy.
 This is not the case with LTR.
 Our neighbor has rented their house out and now lives out of state.
 The tenant is responsible for maintaining the lawn so you can imagine how that's going.
 The point is, that the property will be better maintained when there is an active vested interest in it.
 Owner occupied and STRs have vested interests.
 LTRs only get vested when there is turnover.